Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Create an item (POST)
         * Typically returns the created resource.
 Not "idempotent", which is why sometimes your browser will ask say something like "reloading this page will resubmit the data".
+        * Chrome does this when you have a form and click "submit"
     * Delete an item (DELETE)
         * Typically returns the deleted resource.
+        * Chrome does this when you have a form and click "submit"
     * Partially modify an item (PATCH)
         * (Less commonly used.)
+        * Chrome does this when you have a form and click "submit"

 # **Spring Boot**